sohhamm/reactjs.org/beta/src/pages/learn/thinking-in-effects.md

 }
 ```

-Abstractions like `useMount` above make your code fragile and don't fit well with React's paradigm.
-For example, if you used this `useMount` Hook instead of a raw `useEffect` in the earlier [chat room example](#effects-run-whenever-synchronization-is-needed), the linter wouldn't be to find the mistake in your code when you forgot to "react" to `roomId` changes.
+**Custom "lifecycle" Hooks like `useMount` don't fit well into the React paradigm.** For example, if you used this `useMount` Hook instead of a raw `useEffect` in the earlier [chat room example](#effects-run-whenever-synchronization-is-needed), the linter wouldn't find the mistake in your code when you forgot to "react" to `roomId` changes.
+(And if you *don't* want some prop or state to cause the Effect to re-run, [there is a different recommended way to do that.](#reading-the-latest-props-and-state-from-effects))

 Similarly, if you alias the `useEffect(fn, [])` pattern with a "nicer" name like `useEffectOnce`, React's [remounting components in development](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) would make its name misleading.
 In general, if you find yourself trying to "work around" React's behavior in a custom Hook, it's time to pause and rethink the approach.